Heteroscedastic Nested Error Regression Models with Variance Functions: Introduction

 \section{Introduction}

 Linear mixed models and the model-based estimators including empirical Bayes (EB) estimator or empirical best linear unbiased predictor (EBLUP) have been studied quite extensively in the literature from both theoretical and applied points of view.
 Of these, the small area estimation (SAE) is an important application, and methods for SAE have received much attention in recent years due to growing demand for reliable small area estimates.
-For a good review and account on this topic, see Ghosh and Rao (1994), Rao (2003), Datta and Ghosh (2012) and Pfeffermann (2014).
+For a good review on this topic, see Ghosh and Rao (1994), Rao and Molina (2015), Datta and Ghosh (2012) and Pfeffermann (2014).
 The linear mixed models used for SAE are the Fay-Herriot model suggested by Fay and Herriot (1979) for area-level data and the nested error regression (NER) models given in Battese, Harter and Fuller (1988) for unit-level data.
 Especially, the NER model has been used in application of not only SAE but also biological experiments and econometric analysis.
-Besides the noise, a source of variation is added to explain the correlation among observations within clusters, or subjects, and to allow the analysis to ^^ borrow strength' from other clusters.
+In the NER model, a cluster-specific variation is added to explain the correlation among observations within clusters besides the noise, which allow the analysis to ^^ borrow strength' from other clusters.
 The resulting estimators, such as EB or EBLUP, for small-cluster means or subject-specific values provide reliable estimates with higher precisions than direct estimates like sample means.